ibm-cloud-docs/cephaas/block_storage_volume_sds_manage.md

 {: #sds-expand-block-volume-size-from-list-view-page}
 {: ui}

+To increase the block volume provisioned size from the list view page, complete the following steps.

 1. In the **Volume** list view page, locate the volume and click the `options` icon at the end of the volume row to open a list of options.
 3. Click **Expand volume**.
 2. Enter a new **size**.